HUANGLIZI/STPNet/README.md

 # STPNet
-STPNet: Scale-aware Text Prompt Network for Medical Image Segmentation
+STPNet: Scale-aware Text Prompt Network for Medical Image Segmentation.
+[Arxiv](https://arxiv.org/abs/2504.01561)

 ### Requirements
 This repository is based on PyTorch 1.12.1, CUDA 11.4 and Python 3.8.18; All experiments in our paper were conducted on a single NVIDIA A100 GPU.